You are here

 Expect temperatures to climb into the 90s and possibly over 100 during the days, with cooling in the evening.
-You get used to it surprisingly quickly.
+You get used to the dry heat surprisingly quickly.
 The river is always cool and refreshing, if often a bit muddy, and you get splashed a lot during the trip.
-It's a dry heat, so dehydration is always an issue, and we remind you to stay well hydrated.
+Dehydration is always an issue, and we remind you to stay well hydrated.

 What does the outfitter provide?